How to Drive More Organic Downloads to Your App

 This is probably the organic lever that ties the least with App Store Optimization, as users coming from such channels will most likely have the highest intent level of downloading your app before even reaching it on the store.
 Nevertheless, optimizing creatives to promote a deal (within the limits allowed by store guidelines) and keeping an eye on the impact of these deals on the rest of your store traffic (for instance, making sure there are no negative ratings due to technical integration issues) are examples of where ASO may be involved.

-In conclusion, it’s important to not assume organic growth comes at no cost and to consider which organic growth levers fit your overall strategy best.
-To that end, remember that ASO can be a lever in itself to boost your organic installs, but also support and amplify other tactics you select for growing your installs.
+It’s important to not assume organic growth comes at no cost and to consider which organic growth levers fit your overall strategy best.
+To that end, remember that ASO can be a lever in itself to boost your app’s organic installs, but also support and amplify other tactics you select for growing your installs.

 Learn how AppTweak’s #1 ASO tool driven by data science can help support your app’s organic growth.